 There is an agreed procedure for Directors to take independent legal advice.
-This was not required during the financial year.
 The Company Secretary is responsible for ensuring that Board of Directors procedures are followed, and all Directors have direct access to the Company Secretary.

 All Directors receive regular reports and full Board of Directors papers are sent to each Director in sufficient time before Board of Directors meetings, and any further supporting papers and information are readily available to all Directors on request.
 The Board of Directors papers include the minutes of all committees of the Board of Directors which have been held since the previous Board of Directors meeting, and, the chairman of each committee is available to give a report on the committee's proceedings at Board of Directors meetings if appropriate.